 Once you find it, remove it from your PC and check if that helps.

-Sometimes older and outdated versions of Bluestacks can get stuck during the initialization stage, and in order to fix this problem we advise you to reinstall the Bluestacks application.
+Sometimes older and outdated versions of Bluestacks engine won’t start, and to fix this problem, we advise you to reinstall the Bluestacks application.

 Some users are suggesting to completely remove all files, folders and registry keys associated with Bluestacks.
 To do that, follow these steps:

 - Uninstall Bluestacks.
 You can do that by going to Settings app > System > Apps & features.
 Locate Bluestacks and click the Uninstall button.

 - Locate and remove the following folders: